Omar Ayuso: Public image

 Ayuso and Piper's onscreen relationship, coined "Omander", and offscreen friendship has generated a global following.
 As of June 2020, he had over four million followers on social media.
 The role has boosted LGBT visibility although Ayuso resists the notion that he serves as a role model.
 As a gay man, Ayuso has been the subject of homophobic commentary.
 He believes the widespread support for his onscreen relationship with Piper is due to it being easier for homophobic people to accept gay people in fiction rather than in real life.

 Ayuso has had a transgressive image which includes provocative fashion choices in public appearances and social media posts.

 Personal life

 Ayuso has a tattoo of a flame and an eye on his hand inspired by Spanish artist Ricardo Cavolo.
-He identifies as gay and has stated that he is proud of his generation's social progress on topics including feminism, LGBT rights and efforts against racism.
+He is gay and has stated that he is proud of his generation's social progress on topics including feminism, LGBT rights and efforts against racism.

 Ayuso cites Spanish-Mexican singer Alaska as one of his idols.